panglesd/slipshow/docs/tutorial.rst

 .. note::

-   The extension of the file (``.slp``) is for slipshow source.
-If you did not setup your editor to support slipshow, you might want to use the ``.md`` extension (for ``markdown``): Many editors support markdown out of the box, and slipshow's syntax is an extension of it.
+   The extension of the file (``.slp``) is for Slipshow source.
+If you did not setup your editor to support Slipshow, you might want to use the ``.md`` extension (for ``markdown``): Many editors support markdown out of the box, and Slipshow's syntax is an extension of it.

 Compiling and viewing your presentation
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~